 In some families, economic problems caused by addiction lead to housing instability.
 Children may live in chaos, with little to no structure or supervision, and in isolation.
 Even when home life appears fine to outsiders, the impacted parent may be incapable of providing the guidance, structure, compassion, and love needed for a child to thrive.
 They may struggle to form friendships and deep relationships with those outside the family.
 They may even live in fear.

 Behavioral Issues May Escalate

-According to studies, children who have lived in a home with an adult who has an addiction report symptoms similar to children who have been physically abused.
+According to studies, children who have lived in a home with an adult with an addiction report symptoms similar to those who have been physically abused.
 Sometimes they assume the role of the parent and take on too much responsibility.
 Sadly they may even believe the family problems are their own fault.

 Self-Blame Becomes a Problem

 Children are often upset by their parent’s substance use and may blame themselves for their parent’s bad behavior.
 They may feel responsible for trying to get them to stop.
 Children learn what they live.
 Living with and watching their parent’s addiction greatly increases the risk they will become addicted in the future themselves.